 To access the Event Information page:

-- 1. Go to the [Events] tab.

-- 2. Find the event you are interested in and select its information icon (1).

-- 3. The Event Information page appears.
+- 1. Go to the [Events] tab. - 2.
+Find the event you are interested in and select its information icon ((1)).
+The Event Information page appears:

-The Event Information page appears the following details about the event:
+The Event Information page displays the following details about the event: